 The Chief of Staff and the CMO shall assemble a slate of nominees to serve on the PRC and present it to the Medical Executive Committee, which shall select the members.
-The initial members of the PRC will be selected by the Chief of Staff and the CMO, with a term to expire on December 31, 2105.
 The Medical Executive Committee will periodically review the performance of PRC members and may remove any member for failure to maintain qualifications as outlined in Bylaws Section 9.4-2 and/or uphold the duties of the position as outlined in Bylaws Section 9.4-4 or for any other reason.

-The duties of the Professional Review Committee are to:
+The duties of the Professional Review Committee shall include:

-- (a) Take reasonable steps to ensure professionally ethical conduct and competent clinical performance on the part of staff members; - (b) Enforce the Bylaws, rules and regulations, and policies of the department and the Medical Center; - (c) Review sentinel events, near misses, and complex clinical issues; - (d) Review potential conflicts of interest and recommend actions to address actual conflicts: - (e) Investigate, review and resolve complaints of disruptive conduct by any of member of the Medical and Allied Health Professional Staff; - (f) Serve as a resource for moral and ethical issues; - (g) Monitor and evaluate the quality and appropriateness of patient care and professional performance; - (h) Seek peer review assistance from external sources if and when the PRC determines that such assistance is appropriate and/or necessary. - (i) Review aggregate quality performance data of individual physicians and make recommendations for quality improvement in the context of peer review; - (j) Share information with the Departments and Committees to provide opportunities for learning and process improvement; - (k) Review professional competence issues identified as part of its ongoing quality and performance improvement, clinical, administrative and educational functions as well as issues referred from a department chair, Medical Director or Chief Medical Officer; - (I) Implement investigative and precautionary tools as required, including requiring educational/health assessments, supervision, consultation and suspension as warranted - (m) Recommend to the Medical Executive Committee as required the limitation, revocation or termination of Medical Staff membership and/or privileges; - (n) Establish a subcommittee or subcommittees as are necessary to perform its duties.
+- (a) Take reasonable steps to ensure professionally ethical conduct and competent clinical performance on the part of staff members; - (b) Enforce the Bylaws, rules and regulations, and policies of the department and the Medical Center; - (c) Review sentinel events, near misses, and complex clinical issues; - (d) Review potential conflicts of interest and recommend actions to address actual conflicts; - (e) Investigate, review and resolve complaints of disruptive conduct by any of member of the Medical and Allied Health Professional Staff; - (f) Serve as a resource for moral and ethical issues;

+- (g) Monitor and evaluate the quality and appropriateness of patient care and professional performance; - (h) Seek peer review assistance from external sources if and when the PRC determines that such assistance is appropriate and/or necessary. - (i) Review aggregate quality performance data of individual physicians and make recommendations for quality improvement in the context of peer review; - (j) Share information with the Departments and Committees to provide opportunities for learning and process improvement; - (k) Review professional competence issues identified as part of its ongoing quality and performance improvement, clinical, administrative and educational functions as well as issues referred from a department chair, Medical Director or Chief Medical Officer; - Implement investigative and precautionary tools as required, including requiring educational/health assessments, supervision, consultation and suspension as warranted - (m) Recommend to the Medical Executive Committee as required the limitation, revocation or termination of Medical Staff membership and/or privileges; - (n) Establish a subcommittee or subcommittees as are necessary to perform its duties.
 Members of subcommittees may include practitioners who are not members of the PRC and/or who are not members of the Medical Staff. - (o) Serve as ex officio appointee(s) with vote on committees of the Medical Staff if and as requested by the Chief of Staff or CEO.